Azure/azure-quickstart-templates/101-data-factory-blob-2-sql/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 This template creates a very simple Data Factory pipeline that copies data from a file in a Blob Storage into a SQL Database table.
+Prior to  executing this make sure you have a Storage Account and a SQL Database provisioned.

 ## Prerequisites:
 1. Azure Storage